Rugby-The mechanics of tackling

 Forced abduction and external rotation occurs either when tackling or scoring a try.
 As the picture below shows, tackling involves the tackler’s arm out to the side in an abducted position.
 As the player with the ball is running at high speed, the tackler’s arm is then forced into extension which causes further abduction and external rotation of the shoulder.
 This can often lead to soft tissue damage of the surrounding muscles.
 Soft tissue bruising is common to the trapezius, deltoid and pectoral muscles due to the direct impact of the tackle.
 Rotator cuff muscle strains may also occur, especially when the arm is in this ABER position which puts most stress on these muscles.

 When the shoulder is in an ABER position the passive structures of the shoulder joint are also put under excessive stress and strain.
+This is the same stress subjected when you swing those custom golf balls.
 This may result to injuries to the labrum and ligaments as the humeral head is forced posteriorly, causing it to impact the labrum and sprain the anterior glenohumeral ligaments.

 Falling is another common mechanism of injury to the shoulder from rugby.
 This often occurs when a player is scoring a try or falls to the ground on an extended arm.
 The forces generated cause excessive stress and strain on the shoulder joints, in particular to the AC joint.
 This could lead to a sprain of the AC joint and laxity to the ligaments, causing pain and restriction of movements overhead and across the body.
 As a knock-on effect of injury to the AC joint, the mechanics associated can cause excess stress on the SC joint.
 CBD may treat a variety of disorders, including pain and inflammation.
 Find out at D Magazine’s list of top CBD oils in the market.
 CBD oil consists of CBD extract from the cannabis plant and a carrier oil.